tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 ## IX. <a id="section9">Review Questions
 1. Look up the original creator of PHP on Wikipedia.
 Where doe he work now?
 1. What is the special "tag" that contains PHP code?
+1. What usually happens if use a web browser to open up a PHP file on your computer's desktop?
-1. If everything is working properly, will a web browswer ever "see" this tag?
+1. If everything is working properly, will a web browser ever "see" this tag?
 1. Which PHP statement is used to print strings?
 1. Which PHP function will tell the developer which version and which modules of of PHP are installed?